run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiStatefulSetNoAvailableReplicas.md

 ## Diagnosis

-run

-`kubectl get statefulset -n runai-backend`

-One or more of the stateful sets will have no running pods
+Run `kubectl get statefulset -n runai-backend` to see if one or more of the stateful sets has no running pods.

 ## Mitigation

-Run

-`kubectl describe statefulset X -n runai-backend`

-Try to figure out why the statefulset cannot create pods.
+Run `kubectl describe statefulset X -n runai-backend` to try and figure out why the `statefulset` cannot create pods.
+Contact Run:ai if you cannot correct the issue.

-Contact runai.

-Be the first to add a reaction